DuckyBoi-XD/DuckyDK-MTR-1/README.md

 | Total: | $104.34 (BASE COMPONENTS TOTAL) | $129.69 (ALL TOTAL) |
 |--------|---------------------------------|---------------------|
 ### Construction
 The DuckyDK MTR-1 was mainly made using Kicad, Fusion 360, Github and Slack.
 I made all the PCB schematics and design of the PCB in Kicad, while I made the 3D model of the case in Fusion 360.
-I used Github to document my process of making the project and Slack to help me answer questions.
+I used GitHub to document my process of making the project and Slack to help me answer questions.

 ## Kicad Schematic
 <img width="866" alt="Screenshot 2025-07-05 at 12 15 32 PM" src="https://github.com/user-attachments/assets/f2c3c3cd-cb48-4ade-b3a3-bd41635f7fe4" />